crandmck/get-readmes/README.md

 **NOTE**: This script accesses GitHub APIs without authorization.
 Since it uses only "read" operations, no authorization is required; however, for unauthenticated requests, GitHub API rate limit is 60 requests per hour.
 For more information, see [https://developer.github.com/v3/#rate-limiting](https://developer.github.com/v3/#rate-limiting).

+## TODO

+Add a way to use OAuth2 tokens to avoid the rate limit.
+See https://developer.github.com/v3/oauth/